msrini-MSFT/Troubleshooting-Private-Link-DNS-Scenarios/README.md

 > Here VNET1 is linked to Private DNS Zone named "privatelink.blob.core.windows.net" which has a A record **azstorage** pointing to 10.0.0.4.
 When VM1 tried to access **azstorage.blob.windows.core.net** it is resolving to 10.0.0.4.
 But from the same VM1, if I try to access "msrini1.blob.windows.net", there are no response.

 > This can happen, when both the Storage account is linked to Private Endpoint and have 2 differnet Private DNS Zones created.
-Each Private DNS Zone will be having a single A record which is pointing to a Private Endpoint.
-This scenario will work if VNET1 is linked to both the Private DNS Zone **privatelink.blob.windows.core.net** but we will fail to notice it as both DNS Zone has the same name
+Each Private DNS Zone will be having a single A record which is pointing to a Private Endpoint and linked to respective VNETs.

 > **Solution:**
 > Recommended design is to have a single Private DNS Zone for a service and link all the VNET that needs to utilize the Private Endpoint.
 When you deploy a new Private Endpoint you can select the existing Private DNS Zone as shown below: